soerenmartius/codewars-katas/README.md

 ### Repository Structure

-There's a folder for each kata nested in its own kyu
+There's a folder for each language.
+Katas are nested in their own kyu.

 ```ascii
 ├── rust/